JPPalus/Libmidi/README.md

 ## Find out about the audio mode

-After the script has been loaded, you determine the audio method that will be used by MIDIjs.
-A call to MIDIjs.get_audio_status() will return a descriptive string.
+After the script has been loaded, you determine the audio method that will be used by libMIDI.
+A call to libMIDI.get_audio_status() will return a descriptive string.

-> MIDIjs.get_audio_status()
+> libMIDI.get_audio_status()

 Possible answers are "WebAudioAPI" in case the W3C Web Audio API is supported, \<bgsound\> for Microsoft Internet Explorer or \<object\> for all other browsers that do not support the W3C Web Audio API.

 \<bgsound\> uses the Internet Explorer's internal MIDI player.